Water supply and sanitation in Nairobi: Sector reforms: From city department to utility

 Tipping collected sewerage into the local river at the Korogocho slum.

 Another challenge was of an institutional nature: The Water and Sewer Department (WSD) of the city had difficulties retaining qualified staff because of its salary structure that made it uncompetitive compared to the private sector and other parastatals.
 For example, out of 57 staff sent for training in 1996–97, one third had left by 1998.
 The morale of those who remained was said to be low.
 Furthermore, cost recovery was low and declining.
 For political reasons tariffs were increased less than the inflation rate, so that real tariff levels declined between 1988 and 1998.
 Furthermore, the devaluation of the Kenyan Shilling in the early 1990s led to high losses because the utility was indebted in foreign currency.
-The sustainable operation and maintenance of the water and sanitation infrastructure was thus in jeopardy because of lack of financial resources.
+The sustainable operation and maintenance of the water and sanitation infrastructure waerethus in jeopardy because of la ack of financial resources.

 In 2002 the government approved a major sector reform that, among other things, resulted in the transformation of the city water and sewer department into a legally and financially autonomous utility called the Nairobi City Water & Sewerage Company in 2003.
 Physical assets were transferred to an Asset Holding Company, the Athi Water Services Board, which signed a performance contract with the new operating utility.
 The reform was designed to allow utilities to offer higher salaries to qualified staff, to insulate decisions about tariff adjustments from political interference, to improve the financial viability of utilities and to ultimately improve service quality.